casper-wjs/General-assembly-projects/project_1/README.md

 - Improve the exam format based on continuous feedback after encouraging more participation across the states

 **Limitations**:
-- Our data on SAT scores may not be an accurate measurement of students’ ability in a particular state if participation rates vary widely across all states
+- The low SAT participation rates for top performing states may be influencing their SAT scores, therefore we advise to improve those participation rates for more accurate study of this project

 ---